 Although I did think the breakfast there would be fun, I was really hoping for the dinner reservation when the Beast actually makes an appearance in the castle.
-(The Beast is not present for the breakfast or lunch reservation) So, I kept visiting my computer multiple times daily and attempting to get that evening reservation and much to my joy and amazement after a few weeks my search finally uncovered a 9 p.m. dinner reservation!
+(The Beast is not present for the breakfast or lunch reservation) So, I kept visiting my computer multiple times daily and attempting to get that evening reservation.
+Much to my joy and amazement, after a few weeks, I finally snagged a 9 p.m. dinner reservation!

-There are also 2 other dining rooms.
-The West Wing which represents the darker side of the castle where you can see the enchanted rose.
+There are also two other dining rooms.
+The West Wing, which represents the darker side of the castle, is where you can see the enchanted rose.
 This room may be a little scary for younger children.
-It is dark and has eerie flashes of lightening and cracks of thunder.
+It is dark and has eerie flashes of lightning and cracks of thunder.
 There is also another room called The Castle Gallery with a library theme.

-So after reading tips from other Disney blogs, I decided I should keep our breakfast reservation in the Magic Kingdom since it was at 8 a.m. as a strategy to getting in the park before it opened at a prime location.
-My plan was to eat at 8 and then after our meal rush to the popular Seven Dwarves Mine Train (where I had been unable to secure a fast pass) and be early in line for meeting Anna and Elsa (requested by my daughter and also something I managed to miss a fast pass for).
+So after reading tips from other Disney blogs, I decided I should keep our breakfast reservation in the Magic Kingdom since it was at 8 a.m.
+It's a strategy to get into the park before it opens.
+My plan was to eat at 8 and then, after our meal, rush to the popular Seven Dwarves Mine Train (where I had been unable to secure a fast pass) and be early in line for meeting Anna and Elsa (requested by my daughter and also something I managed to miss a fast pass for).

-For this meal, we were seated in The West Wing which was a fun change.
+For this meal, we were seated in The West Wing, which was a fun change.
 It had a very dark and enchanted atmosphere.
-The enchanted rose is present and the torn portrait on the Beast flashes back and forth between the human beastly form.
+The enchanted rose is present, and the torn portrait of the Beast flashes back and forth between the beastly human form.

-Breakfast was yummy with the croissant doughnut being our family favorite!
+Breakfast was yummy, with the croissant-doughnut being our family favorite!
 Each table is also supplied with a tray of pastries to share.
-And, if you want to try to the grey stuff dessert at breakfast you have the option of a yummy cupcake iced with it!
-This meal is also a nice use of the Disney Dining Plan as only a quick service meal credit.
+And, if you want to try the grey stuff dessert at breakfast, you have the option to try a yummy cupcake iced with it!
+This meal is also a nice use of the Disney Dining Plan as it only uses only a quick service meal credit.

-After breakfast, my strategy worked and we made the Mine Train ride before the park even officially opened with basically no wait and only a 15-20 minute for Elsa and Anna!
+After breakfast, my strategy worked, and we made the Mine Train ride before the park even officially opened with basically no wait and only waited 15-20 minutes for Elsa and Anna!